For B2B SaaS with AI features used in Europe

 Starter at €124/mo billed yearly.
 Growth for most product teams.

 Starter covers up to 5 AI systems and 3 team members — enough for a single product with one or two AI features.
 Growth at €332/mo billed yearly opens it up to 25 systems and 10 members, which is where most AI-heavy SaaS teams settle.
-No procurement dance, no demo gate — sign up, import your systems, export a packet the same day.
+No procurement dance, no demo gate — sign up, start with one system, and build the first packet the same day.

 Questions teams ask